kompot/rjanko/README.md

 # rjanko

 Do not use it.
-Evet.
+Ever.
 Close this page straight away.
 Thanks.